goyozi/visual-nav/README.md

 ## Known Issues

-The extension doesn't work properly when navigation mode is active in one file and you try to edit another.

-Since there are no tests in place yet, there's probably way more than that, but I haven't noticed it yet.
+There are no tests in place yet, so there probably are issues, but I haven't noticed (and not fixed) them yet.

 ## Release Notes